chef/azure-sdk-for-ruby/management/azure_mgmt_network2/README.md

 end
 ```

-In both cases you're returned an instance of MsRestAzure::AzureOperationResponse which contains HTTP requests/response objects and response body.
+In both cases you're returned an instance of MsRestAzure2::AzureOperationResponse which contains HTTP requests/response objects and response body.
 Response body is a deserialized object representing the received information.
 In case of code above - newly created virtual network.
 To get data from it:

 ```Ruby
 virtual_network = result.body